 The Cascade hop gets its name from the Cascade Mountain Range in Oregon and has been the ‘top hop’ in the US for the last few years.
 Its popularity is largely due to its versatility and signature ‘hoppy’ flavor profile.
 Typically used as an aroma-hop, it gives the beers citrusy grapefruit notes, pine, and floral scents balanced out by a medium-strength flavor.

 Often used for: Pale Ales, IPA’s and Porter

 Created in Washington state, the Centennial hop variety is slowly creeping up on Cascade for first place.
 It is often nicknamed “Super-Cascade” because of its alpha acid content is nearly double that of Cascade.
 The alpha acids in hops attribute to the bitterness levels.
-Aromas and flavors of lemon and floral make this hop varietal a popular duel purpose hop!
+Aromas and flavors of lemon and floral make this American hop varietal a popular dual purpose hop!